idena-network/idena-docs/docs/iip/iip-6.md

 Authors may also be incentivized to not set any prize pool for oracles.
 Due to an oracle having no rewards for the voters, and pools only being able to send one counting vote, farm-like pools would be encouraged to only vote once using one identity since they won't be getting increasing rewards with each vote, but instead lose funds to transaction fees.

 These changes do not interfere with the way votes are counted.

-It only affects the quorum requirement.
+It is still possible for an Oracle voting to start the public voting phase without the quorum fulfilled by non-discriminated votes (after 2 rounds of secret voting), but the prolongation allows for more votes to be cast if the first round of secret voting does not gather enough non-discriminated votes.
+Due to the random nature of selecting committees, it is hard to set a hard requirement without running into problems.

+This soft fix allows for edge cases to acummulate enough non-discriminated votes.
+For example:
+- Ad review Oracle: quorum=3, votes=3, non_discriminated_votes=2 => It will be easy for this oracle to receive an additional vote for a complete quorum, because it only needs one vote.

-The benefits of these changes outweigh the additional computation required by the `sendVoteProof` function (slightly higher fees).
+The benefits of these changes outweigh the additional computation required by counting mechanism and checks implemented.

 ### Backwards Compatibility